COS301-SE-2020/SCUBAMATE/README.md

         <br>
         - Another Lambda function that I implemented was the retrieving of dive logs from a specific user.
 This function only expects an access token that is first verified and returns the user's list of dives.
         <br>
-        - This diveLogHistory Lambda function was also connected to API Gateway and configured accordingly.
+        - I also created the get public dives Lambda function.
         <br>
     </details>